• Skip to primary navigation

 When you hit 185°F, stop stirring, remove the pot from the heat and let it sit for 15 minutes.
 It may or may not not look noticeably different after this, but you should be able to see some yellow-y slivers of whey breaking up the curds.

-You are now ready to strain the curds (the part you want to eat!) from the whey (the part you can save to use for making bread).
+You are now ready to strain the curds (the part you want to eat!) from the whey (the liquid you should save to use when making bread!).

 Straining Goat Cheese